uncbiag/SimpleClick/README.md

-# SimpleClick: Interactive Image Segmentation, Editing, and Generation using Vision Transformers
+# SimpleClick: Interactive Image Segmentation with Simple Vision Transformers

 ## Introduction
-We aim to develop SimpleClick as a practical tool for interactive image segmentation, editing, and generation.
-To reproduce results of our published papers, please refer to the following branches.
+This codebase contains the PyTorch implementation of our work [SimpleClick: Interactive Image Segmentation with Simple Vision Transformers](https://arxiv.org/pdf/2210.11006.pdf).
+Please check out the branch below for your needs.

 ## Branches
+> \[[v2.0](https://github.com/uncbiag/SimpleClick/tree/v2.0)] Code refactoring of v1.0 (in progress).

-> \[[v1.0](https://github.com/uncbiag/SimpleClick/tree/v1.0)] Implementation of our paper "SimpleClick: Interactive Image Segmentation with Simple Vision Transformers" (arXiV'22) [[PDF](https://arxiv.org/pdf/2210.11006.pdf)].
-This branch only supports interactive image segmentation.
+> \[[v1.0](https://github.com/uncbiag/SimpleClick/tree/v1.0)] Implementation of "SimpleClick: Interactive Image Segmentation with Simple Vision Transformers" (arXiv'22) [[PDF](https://arxiv.org/pdf/2210.11006.pdf)].

-## Features
-- [x] Interactive Image Segmentation
-- [ ] Universal Image Segmentation
-- [ ] Image Editing
-- [ ] Image Generation

 ## License
 The code is released under the MIT License.
 It is a short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.